-The Canadian Forces Exchange System ("CANEX") is a division of the Canadian Forces Personnel and Family Support Services (CFPFSS) operating under the authority of the Chief of the Defence Staff (CDS) in his Non-Public Property (NPP) capacity.
-Responsibility for directing the affairs of CANEX rests with the Director of General Personnel and Family Support Services as delegated by the CDS.
+The Canadian Forces Exchange System ("CANEX") is a commercial activity of the Canadian Forces Morale and Welfare Services (CFMWS) (prior to April 1, 2014 called Canadian Forces Personnel and Family Support Services) operating under the authority of the Chief of the Defence Staff (CDS) in his Non-Public Property (NPP) capacity.
+Responsibility for directing the affairs of CANEX rests with the Director of General Morale and Welfare Services as delegated by the CDS.